PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:00:42
+Last updated: 2024-04-02 14:01:45
-Random Quote: It's easier to resist at the beginning than at the end. - Leonardo da Vinci
+Random Quote: Remember that failure is an event, not a person. - Zig Ziglar